 For example, employees could go out of their way to avoid situations that may result in familiar negative thoughts, which leads them to pass up opportunities that might benefit their career or their company (“I might not be good at that and I don’t want to be a failure”).
 In other cases, people may try to overcome negative feelings by taking on new tasks they’re not able to handle or that conflict with their basic values (“I might not be good at that, but if I don’t do it, I’ll be a failure”).
-In both cases, decisions aren’t being made rationally; they’re being made based on how the outcome will make the person feel.
+In both instances, decisions aren’t being made using critical thinking skills; they’re being made based on how the outcome will make the person feel.

-Emotional agility helps people to identify how their emotions affect their thoughts, actions, and behaviors.
+Emotional agility helps people identify how their emotions affect their thoughts, actions, and behaviors.
 It doesn’t invalidate or deny emotions, but rather treats them as data.
 By managing these thoughts and feelings, it becomes possible to learn from them without being dominated by them.
-Like all data points, some emotions are more helpful than others, while others are rooted in fundamental values.
-The goal of becoming emotional agile is to be able to sift through those emotions objectively, identify what’s causing them, and determine whether or not those causes should inform decisions.
+Like all data points, some emotions are more helpful than others, contributing to personal resilience and increased self-awareness.
+The goal of becoming emotionally agile is to be able to sift through those emotions objectively, identify what’s causing them, and determine whether or not those causes should inform decisions.

 As a relatively new concept, emotional agility has not been fully incorporated into many development programs.
 For organizations looking for a place to start, however, David identifies four “movements” that can help people become more emotionally agile.